jbowler432/tenable-was2/README.md

 # tenable-was2
 ```
+*** This tool is not an officially supported Tenable project ***

-Generates html reports for was2 scans from tenable.io using the json exports
+Generates html reports for was2 scans from tenable.io using the json export APIs.

 run with